Compositional Hardness of Code in Large Language Models -- A Probabilistic Perspective: Results

-The rational behind this, is that $N(P,x_1)\cdot N(P,x_2)$ is the number of attempts required to independently sample a correct solution to $x_1$ and to $x_2$, while $N(P,x)$ is the number of attempts required to sample a solution to problem that integrates both problems.
-In an easy composition scenario, the model solves the sub-problems to the best of its abilities as it would if each was solved independently.
-In a hard composition scenario, seeing both problems combined reduces its performance on each sub-problem, and it is better to use a multi-agent system, by feeding the model the subproblems in different contexts and sampling solutions independently.
+A composition is hard if this ratio is significantly larger than $1$, while easy if it is close to $1$.
+The rational, is that $N(P,x_1)\cdot N(P,x_2)$ is the number of attempts required to sample in parallel a correct solution to $x_1$ and $x_2$, while $N(P,(x_1,x_2))$ is the number of attempts required to sample a solution to both in a single context.
+When composition is easy, the model solves the each sub-problem to the best of its abilities, but when composition is hard, seeing both problems combined reduces its performance on each sub-problem, and a multi-agent approach is more favorable.

 As there are typically more incorrect solutions to coding problems than correct ones, the random noise inserted into the logits generally harms the model's performance.
 The following lemma quantifies an exponential decrease in the model's probability of a correct solution to a compositional problem, $P(y_1\oplus y_2|x)$, relative to the probabilties of the sub-problem solutions $P(y_1|x_1)\cdot P(y_2|x_2)$: